Wellness

 View on Amazon

-While not a traditional treadmill, this alternative exercise option is a popular pick for small dogs.
-Similar to the manual treadmill, this doesn’t require power, so it’s more quiet.
-Dogs can walk at their own pace and hop on and off as they wish (no leash needed).
-It’s safe to use alone and comes with a training door to get your dog used to the wheel.
+While not a traditional treadmill, this alternative exercise option is popular for small dogs that weigh up to 25 pounds or cats.
+Like the manual treadmill, it doesn’t require power, so it’s quieter.
+Think of it like a hamster wheel but for canines.
+Dogs can walk at their own pace, hop on and off, and stride to their heart’s content (no leash needed).
+It’s safe to use alone and has a training door to get your dog used to the wheel.
+It is made of plastic and is easy to clean.
+Although a running mat is inside the wheel to make running on it easier, a few customers said their pup didn’t like it.

 ProsCons

-Cord-free and can use indoors or outdoorsFor dogs up to 25 pounds only
+Cord-free and can be used indoors or outdoorsOnly for dogs up to 25 pounds

-Quieter than motorized machinesCan be more difficult for dogs to learn since it’s not a flat dog walking surface.
+Quieter than motorized machinesIt can be challenging for dogs to learn since it’s not a flat dog walking surface

 Easy to clean